sonnenhaft/habra-jquerymobile_rss-reader/ReadMe.md

 ## What is it

-It is my old university project - intead of mobile app I made jquery mobile page with rss from habr.com
+It is my old university project - instead of mobile app I made jquery mobile page with rss from habr.com

 ## Server for CORS habr api